 Things to be mindful of;

 1. The Audience - Who am I communicating to?
-What do they need the wireframes for?
-Some questions to ask yourself.
+What do they need the wireframes for? are some questions to ask yourself.
 One good rule is to drop technical speech and describe things in the plainest way possible, in a language that most can understand.

 2. The Use - Currently some of my wireframe documents double as a technical documentation for developers, so there’s a lot of revision being done constantly.
 These updates are necessary and very helpful especially when a new developer or designer takes over a task.
 You should be prepared to make any change and keep a note of it.